sentinel-official/docs/docs/dvpn-nodes/tools.md

 # dVPN Node Reference & Tools

-Reference list of tools and utilities for working with Sentinel dVPN nodes — explorers, dashboards, faucets, and monitoring bots.
+Reference list of tools and utilities for working with Sentinel dVPN nodes: explorers, dashboards, faucets, and monitoring bots.
 Below you'll find tools created by both the Sentinel team and the community.

 ## Sentinel Team